The Best & Worst Equity Release Companies of 2021

 All these are drawdown plans that L&G offer.
 With these, you’ll be able to borrow a minimum amount of £10,000.
 The “Flexible” mortgages range allows voluntary repayments which give you up to 10% of what you borrowed annually, but you won’t be penalised.

 Also colour-coded, the same rule applying to the Flexible Lifetime Mortgage applies here.
 You’ll pay more interest when the LTV is high.
 These plans give you a fixed monthly payment for 10-25 years.
 This amount starts from £200.

-Want to Get the Best Rate? » Get Quotes about Equity Release.
+Want to Get the Best Rate? » Get the Top Equity Release Quote Here.

 Of course, it all depends on what you’re looking for.
 But overall, here are 20 of the best companies in the UK:

 - Age Partnership – a member of the Equity Release Council, quality guaranteed